glidian/technical-interview/README.md

 // Note that returned objects are Sequelize instances with a lot of extra functionality.
-// To convert into a simple javascript object, do this: const plainObject = mal.toJSON();
+// To convert into a simple javascript object, do this: const plainObject = frodo.toJSON();
 ```

 ## Miscellaneous

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was tested using Node.js v12.16.1.
+This project was tested using Node.js v24.4.1.
 While it may work with earlier versions, we strongly recommend using the above version or later.
 (Multiple versions of Node.js can be installed using [nvm](https://github.com/nvm-sh/nvm).)